 - Bright Light

 The above are the most common causes of vision loss; however, there are quite a few additional causes that have been noted in the past several years.
 If your or a loved one has experienced any loss of eyesight following any of the above causes, in addition to any other forms of personal injury, Phillips Law Group is prepared to guide you through the legal proceedings.

 Vision loss is an incredibly sensitive subject.
-With years of experience in personal injury law, Phillips Law Group and staff is well-versed in dealing with accident victims and the sensitive matters that come natural with every case.
+With years of experience, the Phoenix personal injury attorneys at Phillips Law Group and staff is well-versed in dealing with accident victims and the sensitive matters that come natural with every case.
 As a result, we are able to craft a case for the injured party while they concentrate on healing both physically and emotionally after the accident.
 We will provide you with an Arizona personal injury lawyer who is dedicated to fighting for your rights.